kottans/mock-repo/README.md

 I want to become Frontend Developer.

+# Hello everyone!
+My name is Alexey.
+I repeat the basic knowledge of the Front-end.
+Best wishes from Nikopol city!

 # Best wishes from Kharkiv!!!
 My name is Olexiy.
 I live in Ukraine,Kharkiv region.
 I am 31 old and I want to learn frontend development.